Show / Hide Table of Contents

 dotnet tool install -g nanoff

 2. Perform the update by providing the target name to nano Firmware Flasher.
 The official name of the target (either a reference or a community board) has to be used, otherwise it won't work as the tool isn't able to guess what board is connected.
+(The following includes the description for targets of several platforms for completeness)

-nanoff --target ESP32_WROOM_32 --serialport COM31 --update
+nanoff --platform esp32 --serialport COM31 --update

-• To update the firmware of a ST board connected through JTAG (ST-Link) to the latest available development version.
+• To update the firmware of a ST board connected through JTAG (ST-Link) to the latest available version.

 nanoff --target ST_NUCLEO144_F746ZG --update